Killface1980/DualSense4Rockstar/__RELEASE/README.md

 - Requires [ScriptHookRDR2DotNet V2](https://github.com/Halen84/ScriptHookRDR2DotNet-V2/releases) by TuffyTown and its [dependencies](https://github.com/Halen84/ScriptHookRDR2DotNet-V2).
 Extract the contents of the zip found under the releases link in your RDR2 main directory.
 The mod is primarily created to be used with ScriptHookRDR2DotNet V2.
 - *SHRDN v1 version of this mod is outdated and is unlikely to be updated as I currently have no mods installed depending on v1*

+### Rumble / Vibration from Game
+The mod doesn't alter the vibration.
+In case you're missing the regular rumble/vibration from the game (GTA V, RDR 2), try setting the emulation in DSX to XBOX360.
+This worked in my case. *Emulation off could also work (unverified/cannot emember).* Emulating the DS4 with DSX v2.3.0 turned off all rumble on my machine.
+The only downside to the 360 emu is that the game will not use the PS icons.
+This mod for RDR2 replaces the icons [RDR 2 PlayStation Icons Replacement](https://www.nexusmods.com/reddeadredemption2/mods/660).
+No known mod for GTAV yet.

 ### ScriptHook video installation instructions
 [![image](https://user-images.githubusercontent.com/16738568/197985654-8c0ea9c1-b99d-498e-908c-9e7cb2c8796e.png)](https://www.youtube.com/watch?v=cGW27hvRRWI&ab_channel=BallerMcBallerson)